DiogoApostolo/pycol/docs/useCases.md

 </p>

+Figure 2: Example of Guided Oversampling.
+The Minority Class is represented in Blue and the Majority Class is represented in Red.
+After the samples near the decision boundary are found, the dataset is oversampled using only these samples.

+### Code Example

 A practical use case is shown using the winequality dataset from the KEEL repository.
 In this example we are interested in dividing the samples of the dataset into safe, borderline, rare and outlier.
-The following code example displays how to obtain this division with pycol by using the borderline complexity measure with the return_all parameter set to True:
+The following code example displays how to obtain this division with pycol by using the borderline complexity measure with the return_all parameter set to True.

-### Code Example

 ```python